-The CM board is one of the important device in the 75F BMS.
-It on this device, the 75F CCU tablet is mounted.
+The CM board is one of the important devices in the 75F BMS.
+On this device, the 75F CCU tablet is mounted.

 CCU is the device that aggregates all the data from a building and other smart devices which are connected to the CCU, and the CM board is the device that is responsible for the data transmission to the cloud via the 900Mhz mesh network.

-The CM board comprises of a combination of switches, relay, jumpers and other components which are responsible for different operations.
+The CM board comprises a combination of switches, relays, jumpers, and other components which are responsible for different operations.

-Below is the information about a few of the important components of the CM board that is good to know as a installer of the 75F system, and helps in installation.
+Below is the information about a few of the important components of the CM board that is good to know as an installer o the 75F system, and helps in installation.

 | CM Board

 At this position, it is a reset switch, when pressed the button the CM board resets the 5V power cycle.

 At this position, it is another reset switch, when it is pressed the microprocessor in the CM board is reset.